igorir3/DayZRadioAddonCreator/README.md

 2. Move the files RadioAddonCreatorPro.exe, ffmpeg.exe, ffplay.exe, ffprobe.exe, and the data folder into an empty directory
 3. Done!
 You can now run RadioAddonCreatorPro.exe

 Note!
 At the first launch of the program, you need to set the directory where DayZTools is located in the settings (and install it if it's not already installed).
-It should look something like this:\n
+It should look something like this:

 `C:\\Program Files (x86)\\Steam\\steamapps\\common\\DayZ Tools`

 ### Usage
 Please note that this will not describe **how to create a mod**, but **what features are available and how to use them**.

 ### Launch
 Immediately after launching, you will see a console and a notification requesting administrator rights.
-Don't worry, the console will minimize after a while, and a full-fledged window with an interface will appear.\n
+Don't worry, the console will minimize after a while, and a full-fledged window with an interface will appear.

 ```Please note that although administrator rights are not mandatory, the program may work less stably due to Windows blocking some directories```

 ### **Below is a description of the windows and buttons:**